Interviews with Alan Ayckbourn

 Ayckbourn's rotund middle-age, blessed last month with a first grand-child, suggests a rather more sedentary lifestyle.
 His comfortable figure contrasts dramatically with the rangy 17-year-old Londoner who left Haileybury to serve Sir Donald Wolfit his gin and Guinness as a wide-eyed assistant stage manager.

-actor, he found his mentor and his Scarborough base through the late Stephen Joseph, who was as passionate a believer in new plays as in theatre-in-the-round.
+Though he subsequently did eight years as an actor, he found his mentor and his Scarborough base through the late Stephen Joseph, who was as passionate a believer in new plays as in theatre-in-the-round.
 From their Scarborough origins, Ayckbourn's richly-comic dissections of the South-Eastern English middle-classes that often expose tragic personal inadequacies, failings and voids have proved to have universal appeal.
 He is now translated into 24 languages.

 He is a phenomenal playwright of great insight, prolific, a master craftsman of the theatre and successful both commercially and artistically, a combination the British find hard to credit.
 The clear-visioned Ayckbourn, feet still firmly on the ground, despite his wealth, purposely called himself director of productions rather than artistic director "because I know the British hate the word artistic."
 [1]